nocproject/noc-docker/Readme.md

 * Only single node.
 No way to scale noc daemons to multihost.
 * Databases outside container in `./data/...` .
-* Only single pool.
+* Only single pool "default".
 No way to add equipment from different vrfs.
 * need 10G+ free space on block device
 * SSD block device highly recommended.
 Start more that 2 minutes.